Velocidex/velociraptor-docs/content/knowledge_base/tips/deploying_in_agentless_mode.md

 ### Systemd

 It is possible to execute a program in a "transient scope", which enables it to be controlled and inspected just like a regular service (unit) in Linux, without the ned to create persistent configurations.
-Using ```systemd-run``` the process will be executed and its parent wil be the init proces, and will not terminate until the host is reboted.
+Using ```systemd-run``` the process will be executed and its parent will be the `init` process, and will not terminate until the host is rebooted.

 To execute the Velociraptor binary run the following: